hewison-chris/agora-cl-docs/website/docs/install/install-with-bazel.md

 * By compiling from source using Go: go get github.com/bazelbuild/bazelisk

-## Install Prysm using Bazel
+## Install Agora-cl using Bazel

-Clone Prysm's [main repository](https://github.com/prysmaticlabs/prysm).
+Clone Agora-cl's [main repository](https://github.com/prysmaticlabs/prysm).
 Make sure you switch to the latest version (the latest version number can be found from the [releases page](https://github.com/prysmaticlabs/prysm/releases)).
 Once cloned, enter the directory:

 ```text
 git clone https://github.com/prysmaticlabs/prysm